ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 And last but not least, make sure you build a `release` version of the compiler and that your pony binary wasn't compiled with `--debug`.

 ### Profile it! {#profiling}

+Intuitions about program performance are often wrong.
+The only way to find out for sure is to measure.
+You are going to need to profile your code.
+It will help you find hotspots.
+You can use standard profiling tools like Instruments and VTune on your Pony application.
+At the moment, we don't have a handy guide to help you interpret the results you are getting, but we have one in the works.
+In the meantime, if you need help, the [community is waiting to help](https://www.ponylang.org/learn/#getting-help).